Digital-Business-Council/Digital-Business-Council.github.io/index.md

 eInvoicing in Australia is based on international standards that are open, royalty free.
 It does not depend on any particular software so it shouldn’t matter what software you use.

-**You can become Provisionally Accredited now!** Don’t get left behind … solution and service providers should click here NOW
+**You can become Provisionally Accredited now!**
+Don’t get left behind… solution and service providers should click here NOW